gandalf1819/gandalf1819.github.io/_pages/travel.md

 ### Dalhousie Trek #YHAI

 It was the winters of 2018 when the idea of Dalhousie trek came into action.
+I was about to graduate and had 5 months before I was about to graduate.
+That's when I thought of doing something exciting so that we would have great memories look back.
+We went through the available options and saw this amazing trek for three days which took us to the mesmerising place - Dalhousie.

 ![](/images/mountains.png)